Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments: Deep geometric moments

-\textbf{Image feature computation:} Referring back to the term $f(x,y)$ in (\ref{eq:momentdef_discrete_cnn}), also shown as a ResNet block in Figure \ref{fig:arch}, takes the image of dimension $3\times N\times N$ as input, and outputs a feature of dimension $C \times N\times N$. $f(x,y)$ is implemented as a conventional ResNet block \cite{he2016deep} with $3\times 3$ filter kernel.
-Note that the geometric moments are insufficient for capturing local features in the image, whereas the CNNs with a kernel size of $3\times 3$ or greater are very efficient in capturing local properties.
+\textbf{Image feature computation:} Referring back to the term $f(x,y)$ in Eq. \ref{eq:momentdef_discrete_cnn}, also shown as a ResNet block in Fig. \ref{fig:arch}, takes the image of dimension $3\times N\times N$ as input, and outputs a feature of dimension $C \times N\times N$. $f(x,y)$ is implemented as a conventional ResNet block \cite{he2016deep} with $3\times 3$ filter kernel.
+Note that the geometric moments are insufficient for capturing local features in the image.
+In contrast, the CNNs with a kernel size of $3\times 3$ or greater are very efficient in capturing local properties.
 Therefore, we use a kernel of size $3\times 3$ in ResNet blocks, which is a common choice in state-of-the-art ResNet-based models.
-These image features from ResNet block are then projected on the bases by performing element-wise multiplication, and moments are obtained by using global pooling on the projected features.
-Note that unlike the conventional definition of geometric moment (\ref{eq:momentdef}) where a same 2D image is projected to each basis, in our method, different feature maps are projected to each basis.
-Projected feature map on the bases highlights the important region in the feature map and hence can also be used as an attention map.
+These image features from the ResNet block are then projected on the bases by performing element-wise multiplication, and moments are obtained by using global pooling on the projected features.
+Note that unlike the conventional definition of geometric moment Eq. \ref{eq:momentdef} where the same 2D image is projected to each basis, in our method, different feature maps are projected to each basis.
+The projected feature map on the bases highlights the important region in the feature map.

-\textbf{Affine transformation estimation:} We first use the canonical coordinate grid to compute the moments, and predict the affine parameters using these moments.
+\textbf{Affine transformation estimation:} We first use the canonical coordinate grid to compute the moments and predict the affine parameters using these moments.
 The prediction network consists of two fully-connected layers with a non-linear activation.
-The prediction network takes the canonical moments ($1\times C$) as input and outputs the affine parameters ($C\times 6$) for each feature channel.
+The prediction network takes the canonical moments ($1\times C$) as input and outputs each feature channel's affine parameters ($C\times 6$).
 Then, the 2D coordinate grid $C_{G}$ is transformed according to: $C^{'}_{G} = \times C_{G} + , $ where, the $2\times 2$ matrix is the predicted affine parameters, $t_x$ and $t_y$ are the predicted translation parameters and $C^{'}_{G}$ is the transformed 2D coordinate grid.
-We then use these transformed coordinate grids to generate new bases and compute new moments, for each channel.
-It is arguable that affine parameters are also limited in providing needed invariance, but this choice is shown as efficient and already leading to good performance.
+We then use these transformed coordinate grids to generate new bases and compute new moments for each channel.
+Arguably, affine parameters are also limited in providing needed invariance and robustness, but this choice is efficient and leads to good performance.